melbourne-lab/canopy_flowering/notes/field_notes.md

 I *think* alpine pussytoes is out.
 Either that or pearly everlasting.
 Check these (actually don't have to - not that important).
 Also there is some of the white *Castilleja* in the aspen grove... there are only a few of these, could be good for doing a smaller study.
 Collect *Castilleja* seeds!

 There is some stem elongation occurring in *Campanula* in shady areas.
 Maybe the effect here will be weaker?
 Having some floral overlap would still be cool for looking at seed relatedness - there is still some overlap here that is possible.

+### July 13 2020

+Still thinking that the light effect on *Campanula* - if it exists, it is less strong and/or consistent than with *Thermopsis*.
+Definitely seeing some plants (in high volume) emerging in some shaded plots (e.g., plot 53).

+Floral development for *Campanula* is very fast.
+Some plants have first flowers emerge and finish in the four day period.
+Some plants are missed; just know that they opened and flowered at some point.
+Trying to assign the male/female stages here will be tricky.

+Likewise, the flowering here is a little more intermittent.
+There are a couple of plants with a flower that has finished and no other open flowers, but clearly buds on the way.
+This means that randomization procedures for accounting for observation error will have to allow for non-consecutive flowering periods.
+Seems like this will introduce a lot more uncertainty for synchrony measures.

+I tried counting only rosettes.
+It was hard.
+Plot 6 made me give up.
+So I am using guesswork - use the massive (9 rosette) plant in plot 6 as a guide.